admica/clipbard/README.md

 # 📋 Clipbard.nvim

 Clipbard is a minimal Neovim plugin that enhances your clipboard experience by automatically synchronizing (n)vim's internal registers with your system clipboard.
-TJ pointed me to :help after I did this, oh well. :)
+TJ pointed me to :help after I did this, oh well. :) At least I have a better understanding of the plugins now?

 ## ✨ Features

 - 🔄 Automatically copies yanked text to system clipboard
 - 🎯 Works with `y`, `d`, `c`, and `x` operations
-- 🚀 Preserves Vim's existing editing capabilities
+- ⚙️ Preserves Vim's existing editing capabilities
-- 🪶 Lightweight and performant
+- 🚀 Lightweight and performant

-## 🚀 Installation
+## 🎯 Installation

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)